sergueyarellano/tddpractice/docs/part3.md

 # Summary

-PM, client and developer are in the same page when they talk and agreed on scenarios for specific features.
+PM, customer and developer are in the same page when they talk and agreed on scenarios for specific features.

 We implemented the steps for that specific scenario in cucumber, using TDD in the process to design validators and other helper functions.